TheGolemMessiah/git-papers/journal.md

-#This is my hyper cool journal
+#This is our hyper cool journal
-Written by:ME!!!
+Written by: ME and David!!!
 ##Introduction

 This is a very important problem that I have been working on.